C-Otto/BitBook/documentation/lnd.md

 transaction:

  - sets the transaction description to "lnd sweep transaction"
- - sets the target address description to "lnd"
- - sets the source address description to "lnd" if it is not set (a better description can be obtained when parsing channel close data)
+ - sets the source and target addresses descriptions to "lnd"
  - marks both addresses as owned

 To run the command: